Posted in

 No, it is a common misspelling.

-2. How do you pronounce liaison?
+2. How to pronounce liaison?

 lee-ay-zon (or /liˈeɪ.zɑːn/)